 2. Deciding it's too late

-Similar to not getting started, Ric cautions potential investors not to get discouraged by his example above – his story is rather meant to encourage young investors not to delay thinking of retirement.
+Similar to not getting started, potential investors shouldn't be discouraged by the example above – this story is meant to encourage young investors not to delay thinking of retirement.

 Ultimately, it's never too late.
 And, once you hit your 50s, individuals are given an opportunity to “catch up” on their 401(k) contributions.
-Because older age is also the time individuals tend to have the most disposable income.
-They are typical empty-nesters in their highest earnings years, so it's an ideal time to funnel that disposable income into retirement.
-Yet Ric notes it's surprising how many feel like it's simply too late and choose to take their chances with Social Security alone.
+Older age is also the time individuals tend to have the most disposable income.
+They are typically empty nesters in their highest earnings years, so it's an ideal time to funnel that disposable income into retirement.
+However, it's surprising how many people over 50 feel like it's simply too late to start saving for retirement and choose to take their chances with Social Security alone.

 3. Relying only on Social Security